wberdnik/wberdnik/README.md

 - !!!
-It sure that this repository does not contain commercially valuable code.
+Tbh this repository does not contain commercially valuable code.
 These are just small fragments from real projects.